abstractvector/node-dbf/README.md

 node-dbf
 ========

-This is an event-based dBase file parser for very efficiently reading data from *.dbf files.
+This is an event-based dBase file parser for very efficiently reading data from `*.dbf` files.

   [![Build Status][travis-image]][travis-url]
   [![Node Version][node-image]][node-url]
   [![NPM Version][npm-image]][npm-url]
   [![NPM Downloads][downloads-image]][downloads-url]

+The codebase is written in CoffeeScript but compiled in the npm module so CoffeeScript is not a dependency in production.

 To get started, simply install the module using npm: